 How is Tie Guan Yin made?

 The English spelling is sometimes different—tea kwan yin is a common misspelling—but most tea aficionados know what you’re talking about: a splendidly floral tea with top notes of fruit, zest, and sour candy.
-All of which is balanced, in some cases, with a light roasting that lifts the body and holds the flavors a bit longer on the palate.
+All of which is often balanced with a light roasting that lifts the body and holds the flavors a bit longer on the palate.

 Tea makers evoke the amazing TGY flavor profile in two ways.
 First, they often use a particular tea plant cultivar—the tie guan yin cultivar, of course—with its own special combination of polyphenols, antioxidants, and other phytonutrients.

-Second, tea makers use short periods of oxidation (or “fermentation”) to extract the floral-fruity slice of the TGY profile.
-In other words, leaf is handled somewhat like green tea with an emphasis on preserving vegetal qualities that may be lost under long periods of duration oxidation.
+Second, tea makers use short periods of oxidation to extract the floral-fruity slice of the TGY profile.
+In other words, the harvested leaf is processed somewhat like green tea with an emphasis on preserving vegetal qualities that may be lost under longer durations of oxidation.

 And finally, the tea maker may roast the leaf at low temperature to elicit even more tea body.